eliamounier/optoprotein-fitness-prediction/README.md

 The in silico evolution step aims to identify the EL222 sequence that results in high fitness under light conditions but low fitness in darkness.

 First, generate double and single-mutant sequences using `sequence_generator.ipynb`.
-Please note that the output file `single_mutants.csv` can be found in the `generated/` folder.
-However, `double_mutants.csv` exceeds the size limit for GitHub.
+Please note that the output file `single_mutants.csv` can be found in the `generated/` folder. `double_mutants.csv` exceeds the size limit for GitHub.

 ### 1. In Silico Evolution Supervised with the Ridge Regression Model